shaussler/TheoreticalUniverse/theoretical_universe/differential_rotations.rst

 .. }}}

-Raising the Indices Version 1
+Raising the indices Version 1
 -----------------------------

 .. {{{